 The World Veterinary Poultry Association (WVPA) is an international group specifically dedicated to poultry medicine.
 The WVPA hosts a global conference every two years.

-According to data from the Bureau of Labor Statistics (BLS) the veterinary profession will show growth at approximately 12 percent over the decade from 2012 to 2022, which is approximately the same as the average for all professions.
+According to data from the Bureau of Labor Statistics (BLS) the veterinary profession will show growth at approximately 12 percent through 2022, which is approximately the same as the average for all professions.
 The BLS had previously predicted growth at a much stronger rate, but that projection has been reined in due to the increasing number of graduates and a flattening demand for services.

 Prospects may still be strong for poultry practitioners due to the limited number of board-certified specialists in the field.